What are G Type Embedded Finned Tubes

 Our Production Capacity of G Type Embedded Finned Tubes

-Total six G type embedded fin tube machines, monthly production capacity is 180,000 meters in total.
+Total six G type embedded finned tubes machines, monthly production capacity is 180,000 meters in total.

 G Type Embedded Finned Tubes Uses